wizardamigos/app/curriculum/lesson032/description.en.md

 ---
 {
-  "title": "Code Combat (Patrol Buster)",
+  "title": "Code Combat (Dueling Grounds)", "duration": "5:47"
-  "duration": "3:25"
 }
 ---

-Selectively choose targets using `if/else if/else` logic
+Use everything you learned so far to write a little program, that wins matches against other human players who wrote their little programs to beat you :-)